 The NHS offers lots of help for people who want to quit smoking.
 Specialist nurses can help support you through your quitting journey.
 They may also help you access certain prescriptions to help you stop smoking, too.

-You can also try to wean yourself off cigarettes with nicotine patches or gum.
+If you’re struggling with how to quit smoking, you can also try to wean yourself off cigarettes with nicotine patches or gum.
 However, the support you’ll get from your local stop smoking service is likely to be the boost you need to stick to your dedication to quit.

 Another socially acceptable drug, excessive alcohol consumption is a huge problem for health and social services in the UK.
 One in five hospital inpatients admits to harmful alcohol consumption, and one in ten rely on it every day.